spettersson/splunk4patientprivacy/detections/observation_care_relationship_indicators.md

 - indexes:
           observation (=where identified observations are stored as individual events)
 - fields:
-          user_id (=unique identifier for the staff member taking an active role in the event or activity that is logged) patient_id (=unique identifier for the patient that is the subject of the data accessed during the activity) type (=classification of the general type of event that occurred) subtype (=a more specific description of what happened in the event) action (=type of action performed during the event that generated the audit - for example, create, read, update, delete) object (=name of the specific instance of data or object that have been accessed) object_id (=unique identifier for the specific instance of data or object that have been accessed) object_category (=category for the specific instance of data or object that have been accessed)
+          user_id (=unique identifier for the user taking an active role in the event or activity that is logged) patient_id (=unique identifier for the patient that is the subject of the data accessed during the activity) type (=the type of event that occurred) subtype (=a more specific description of what happened in the event) action (=the type of action performed during the event that generated the audit - for example, create, read, update, delete) object (=name of the specific instance of data or object that have been accessed) object_id (=unique identifier for the specific instance of data or object that have been accessed) object_category (=category for the specific instance of data or object that have been accessed)